RekaVoelfinger/I_learn_python/README.md

 # learning_python
-Learning stuff and exercise projects
+Beginner learning stuff and exercise projects that I found on the web or did.